fengzilong/v/README.md

 ...
 ```

-All interpolation will be escaped automatically by default, if you don't want to behave like that, add `=` at the start of interpolation
+All interpolations will be escaped automatically by default, if you don't want to behave like that, add `=` at the start of interpolation

 For example